 If you consider the Temple as a psychic rather than physical structure, it’s easy to see that the Temple in America has been destroyed, in the sense of a disconnect from the Sacred as it lives in and around us.
 American consciousness has for a long time been more conceptual than anything else.
 Even if one reads that their body is a temple and likes that idea, it is tragically too often a mental concept than an embodied experience.
 Perhaps this is the karma of white people who made war of the sacred ways of other cultures.

 To become sacred art is often a subtractive rather than an additive process, that is to say: remove the coverings/ inhibitions over that living artwork / poetry in motion, and gamble everything for love if you are a true human being: Love, not as in finding a kickass partner, but as a way of living.
 For many of us, it requires excavation to find love under all the semantic propaganda.
-Many of us are be-spelled, ensorcelled, confused and led astray by words with propagandic deceptions amalgamated to their deeper meanings.
+Many of us are be-spelled, ensorcelled, confused and led astray by words with ongoing deceptions amalgamated to their deeper meanings.

 The same can happen with the idea of becoming a living temple – here in California, we’re notorious for ego-centric co-opting of radically healthy ideas.
 If you haven’t ended the self-other war, and aren’t able to see others, both human and other-than-human, both what you like and what you don’t, as aspects of the greater Temple, however desecrated the appearance, then you can fall prey to something similar to what a lot of women in this area fall prey to—the immature, egocentric version that looks something like this: “I’m a hot embodied goddess and I offer my divine self devotion via fair trade dark chocolate, tantric lovers, tattoos of sacred iconography, antique ethnic silks, and profound experiences in exotic locales.”
 Or, as Buddhist teacher Howard Cohen once put it at Spirit Rock, “Marin spirituality is about stringing as many pleasurable moments as possible together and calling it a spiritual experience.
-Latte, latte, para-late.”
+Latte, latte, para-latte.”
 What I’m talking about aspiring to an x-ray vision of the heart, so that your heart is breaking in grief and love more often than not, whatever you see,.
 As Jesus put it, “Judge not according to appearance but judge righteous judgment.”

 Belief will always be limited, because belief is primarily built on concepts we are taught, and a human being isn’t meant to live purely conceptually.
 Concepts disconnected from the wisdom of the emotional, the indigenous body, wisdom and intuition, will never get anyone anywhere.